Kmeakin/walrus-report/src/20-reference.md

 properties) the valid operations that may be performed on values of that type.
 For example, it is meaningful to attempt to divide one rational number by another, but it is not meaningful to attempt the same operation on two strings.
-The *type-system* of a particular programming-language is the set of rules that describe what operations may be performed on which types, how types are assigned to values, and how simpler types may be combined to form more complex types.
+The *type system* of a particular programming language is the set of rules that describe what operations may be performed on which types, how types are assigned to values, and how simpler types may be combined to form more complex types.

 #### Static vs Dynamic type systems
-Type-systems may be classified as either *static* or *dynamic*.
+Type systems may be classified as either *static* or *dynamic*.
 In a *dynamically-typed* language, each value carries around a *type-tag* at runtime to indicate its type, whilst in a *statically-typed* language, the type of value produced by each expression is known *statically* (that is, before the program